 Sometimes it helps just to talk to someone about your loss, or to get an answer to a question.
 To talk with a grief support person, please call Open Arms at any time.
 If you leave a message, your call will be returned at a time that is convenient for you.

 Monthly drop-in support groups are offered at Community Hospitals North, South and Anderson.
-A six-week support group for perinatal loss is offered at Community Health Pavilion Washington (registration required).
 See locations below for details.